AP® Calculus BC Exam Format

 Unit 10 Infinite Sequences and Series 17–18%

-1. Look at the answer choices before reading the question.
+1. Look at the answer choices first.

 2. Double-check your chosen answer.